 Traveling is an exciting and enriching experience but can also be stressful and overwhelming.
-Many factors can contribute to a less-than-ideal vacation, from packing and planning to navigate unfamiliar destinations.
+Many factors can contribute to a less-than-ideal vacation, from packing and planning to navigating unfamiliar destinations.

 1. Prepare Your Home Before Going on Vacation